Fan Selection Guidelines

 It is also important to recognize that in a real world installation, there are a number of variables that can affect air flow patterns and volume, including ceiling height, room size/layout, furnishings and airflow direction.
 It can be challenging to rely on the reported EnergyGuide information alone to determine how the airflow will feel in a given application.
 Nevertheless, our EnergyGuide data shows that all Modern Fan products perform at the upper range of fans on the market.
 Following our Fan Selection Guidelines will help to maximize the performance of your fan.

 Furthermore, while DC motor fans are reaching new levels of efficiency, it’s important to remember that all ceiling fans (AC or DC motors) are inherently efficient and use very little electricity to begin with, particularly when used to offset or reduce traditional air conditioning.

 An additional consideration is blade construction, as plywood may be subject to warping and/or de-lamination over time.
-While fan blades are easily replaceable when necessary, our injection molded ABS blades supplied with the IC/Air2, IC/Air3, Velo, Velo Flush and Pensi fans will generally outlast the plywood blades supplied with other models in our assortment.
+While fan blades are easily replaceable when necessary, our injection molded ABS blades will generally outlast plywood blades when exposed to more severe conditions.